 Broccoli is a cabbage family vegetable grown for its nutritious flower heads.
-Its green or purple florets knew for several noteworthy, unique phytonutrients that have been found to have disease preventing and health promoting properties.
+Its green or purple florets are known for several noteworthy, unique phytonutrients that have been found to have disease-preventing and health-promoting properties.

-Botanically, the vegetable is a member of large cruciferous (Brassica) family of vegetables, which also include cauliflower, brussel sprouts, cabbage, and arugula.
+Botanically, the vegetable is a member of the large cruciferous (Brassica) family of vegetables, which also includes cauliflower, Brussels sprouts, cabbage, and arugula.

 Scientific name: Brassica oleracea var. italica.